8thnote/ministrycenter-statamic/_content/page.md

 > Please call [918-585-5310](tel:918-585-5310) to make an appointment during our regular hours.
 Mon-Thurs from 9am-2pm.

 Each client completes an intake interview with a staff member who will evaluate their circumstances and determine the ways the Ministry Center can help.

-You can use the navigation below for more information about The Ministry Center.

-You can use the navigation on the left for more information about The Ministry Center.